CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 - Static methods can’t call non-static methods: non-static methods usually use instance variable state to affect their behaviour.
 Static methods can’t see instance variable state, so if you try to call a non-static method from a static method the compiler will complain regardless if the non-static method uses an instance variable or not.

 #### What is the difference between hiding a static method and overriding an instance method?
+**Instance Methods**<br>
+An instance method in a subclass with the same signature and return type as an instance method in the superclass overrides the superclass's method.
+This ability of a subclass (to override a method) allows a class to inherit from a superclass and modify behaviour as needed.
+The overriding method has the same name, number and type of parameters, and return type as the method that it overrides.
+An overriding method can also return a subtype of the type returned by the overridden method.
+This subtype is called a covariant return type.

+**Static Methods**<br>
+If a subclass defines a static method with the same signature as a static method in the superclass, then the method in the subclass hides the one in the superclass.

+**Differences**<br>
+- Overridden Instance Methods: the method in the subclass gets invoked.
+(Unless it is called from the subclass with super.myMethod.)
+- Hidden Static methods: it depends on whether it gets invoked from the superclass or the subclass.

 #### Define the following terms: Instantiation, Attribute, Method
 **Instantiating a Class:** The phrase "instantiating a class" means the same thing as "creating an object."
 When you create an object, you are creating an "instance" of a class, therefore "instantiating" a class.
 The new operator instantiates a class by allocating memory for a new object and returning a reference to that memory.
 The new operator also invokes the object constructor.